VXallset/deep-high-resolution-net.TensorFlow/README.md

 - Run the evaluate.py.

 It will print the AP50 and AP75 information in the command line.

+### For Debugging
+If you encounter any problems, please try to run the _temp.py_ file to see if it can work properly.
+It is a simple demo file that can predict the human pose in the cxk.mp4 file.
+Compare to other scripts, this one is easier to debug.

 # What You Will See
 ### For Training